Skip to main content

 A family member who is away

-A non dependant deduction should not be made if your family member is away from home.
+Your housing benefit should not be reduced if your family member is away from home.
 For example, because they're in prison or serving in the armed forces.

-Non dependants cannot get housing benefit for their contributions to household costs.
+Non dependants cannot get housing benefit to pay towards your rent.

 Do not risk rent arrears.
 You could lose your home.